California AB 1154 Explained - New Rules Make Junior ADUs Easier To Build

 How LADU Can Help

-At LADU, we specialize in helping California homeowners navigate the ADU and JADU construction process.
-Our team can help you:
+At LADU, we specialize in helping California homeowners navigate the ADU and JADU construction process from start to finish.
+Our team can help you evaluate whether a JADU or an ADU is right for your property.

 Contact us or schedule a free consultation to learn more about building an ADU on your property.